rajeshecb70/one2n-sre-bootcamp/milestone-09/README.md

 **1. Project Title**

-Deploy REST API & its dependent services using Helm Charts
+Setup one-click deployments using ArgoCD

 **2. Project Description**

-The project involves setup the REST API in kubernetes cluster using the helm.
+The project involves setup the REST API in kubernetes cluster using the helm and ArgoCD.
-- app-charts for vault setup
-- api-charts for externalsecrets, secretstore, api & DB

 **3. Requirements**